- Kenmare B&B (2 nights)

 Day 6: Epic Adventure Day Tour

-Leave the car today and allow yourself to be taken on an epic adventure around Connemara.
-You can experience the extraordinary hike up Diamond Mountain, mountain biking in the hills of Connemara, cliff jumping and coasteering in the majestic setting of Connemara’s coastline and visit some of the best sights in the Connemara region including the intimate Kylemore Abbey and more hidden gems that only the locals know about.
-This all inclusive adventure will give you a day you will never forget and a new love in your life - ‘The West of Ireland’.
+Take an epic adventure around Connemara.
+You can experience an extraordinary hike up Diamond Mountain, rent a bike and go mountain biking in the hills of Connemara, or just enjoy the peace and tranquility that the majestic setting of Connemara’s coastline affords.
+Visit some of the best sights in the Connemara region including the intimate Kylemore Abbey and more hidden gems that only the locals know about.

 Day 7: Westport & Croagh Patrick